|Person||Description / Notes|

 |Esther||Jewish wife of Persian king.
 Told by Mordecai of plot to destroy all the Jews in the kingdom.
 Foils plot by Haman to kill Mordecai and all the Jews.
 Jewish festival of Purim celebrates events in Book of Esther and the delivery of the Jews through the Queen.|

-First woman created by God.
+First woman created.
 Made from one of Adam's ribs (Genesis 2:21-22).
 Her name means "life."
 Sinned by eating from tree of good and evil (Genesis 3) and was thrown out of Eden with Adam.
 Gave birth to Cain, Abel, Seth and many other children.

 |Ezekiel||One of the Bible's major prophets.
 Taken into Babylonian captivity by King Nebuchadnezzar.
 Known for having visions of 'wheel in the middle of a wheel' (Ezekiel 1, 10) and valley of dry bones (Ezekiel 37).|